Freeman Exteriors

 how long do gutters last

 In 2020, it was reported that the global rain gutter market size was estimated to be $7 billion.
-This goes to show that gutters are still as popular as ever, but one question many homeowners have is how long do gutters last?
+This shows just how popular and necessary gutters are for homeowners across the country.
+But many people wonder — how long do gutters actually last?

 Seamed Gutters